The Graduated Approach to SEN: Assess, Plan, Do, Review

 A complete teacher's guide to the graduated approach (APDR cycle) for SEN Support, with worked examples, template comparisons and common mistakes to avoid.

-The graduated approach is the structured process schools use to identify, support and review the progress of pupils with special educational needs.
+The graduated approach is the structured process schools use to identify, support and review the progress of learners with special educational needs.
 It follows a four-stage cycle: Assess, Plan, Do, Review (APDR).
-Every mainstream school in England is required to use it.
-If you are a class teacher, a SENCo, or a teaching assistant working with pupils who need additional support, the graduated approach is the framework that guides every decision you make about that child's provision.
+Every mainstream school in England is required to use it as part of SEN Support (Department for Education and Department of Health, 2015).
+If you are a class teacher, a SENCo, or a teaching assistant working with learners who need additional support, the graduated approach is the framework that guides every decision you make about that child's provision.

 Key Takeaways